Collaboration Promotes Group Resilience in Multi-Agent RL: Empirical Evaluation

 \subsection{Results}

-To measure the effect of perturbations on group performance, we measure the average utility over a period of time before and after perturbation, averaged over 8 repeated experiments.
-For each experiment (initial environment), we use the process described above to generate perturbations by uniformly sampling $\MDP^{'}$ within the specified distance.
-To measure resilience we use Definition~\ref{def:expres}.

-Table \ref{table:c_levels} shows the mean $\resLevel_\pertBound$-resilience under perturbations with magnitude $\pertBound=50$, $\pertBound=150$, and $\pertBound=200$ alongside the utility $\utilityFuncGroup$ of the group in the non perturbed environment, with standard deviation in parenthesis.
-Figure \ref{fig:results-k200} shows learning curves per domain before and after a perturbation of up to $200$ magnitude occurs after agents operate for 100k episodes in the environment\footnote{Due to space limitations, the rest of our results for different perturbations' magnitudes are provided in the Appendix}.
+Table~\ref{table:c_levels} shows results for Experiment 1, reporting mean \(\resLevel_\pertBound\)-resilience with perturbations of varying magnitudes, alongside \(\utilityFuncGroup\) in the non-perturbed environment (std.\ dev.\ in parentheses).
+Figure~\ref{fig:cleanup-compare} compares group resilience in the Cleanup domain across different communication protocols, grouped by perturbation intensity, while Figure~\ref{fig:cleanup-training} shows the utility throughout training for \(\pertBound=200\).
+Figures~\ref{fig:coop-compare} and \ref{fig:coop-training} similarly present results for Experiment 2 (Coop-Mining).

-As expected, the utility $\utilityFuncGroup$ for groups that collaborate (before perturbation) is higher in all domains.
-But crucially, we observe that all of the collaborative approaches also show higher resilience than the no-communication approach, supporting our main hypothesis.
-This includes both the social influence approach as well as the three communication protocols we introduce.
-The effect is more pronounced for larger-magnitude perturbations, e.g. $0.27 \pm 0.08$ for emergent global-centric communication compared to $0.06 \pm 0.05$ for no communication in the Cleanup domain with $\pertBound=200$.
+In both experiments, we observe that all collaborative approaches achieve higher resilience than the no-communication approach, supporting our main hypothesis.
+The effect is more pronounced for larger-magnitude perturbations (e.g., a small 3\% increase in resilience with \(K=50\) in Cleanup versus a 180\% increase with \(K=200\)).
 We also observe that the global-centric approach generally outperforms the self-centric approach (higher or similar resilience, and higher initial performance).
-This further reinforces that collaboration helps resilience in that agents can recover after perturbation a larger fraction of their previous performance, even if they are self-interested.
+This further reinforces that collaboration promotes resilience in that agents can recover after a perturbation a larger fraction of their previous performance, even if they are self-interested.